 The Sackville/Cranfield union

-One of the sources of the collection came about through the marriage of Frances Cranfield (Countess of Dorset) and Richard Sackville (5th Earl of Dorset) in 1637.
+Frances Cranfield (Countess of Dorset) and Richard Sackville (5th Earl of Dorset) were married in 1637.
 The union between the Sackville and Cranfield families was central to restoring the Sackville fortunes after the Civil War, when many of the paintings and furniture at Knole were sold off.
-It also meant that the Cranfield family collection of furniture and paintings amassed by Frances’s father would eventually come to Knole.
+It also meant that the Cranfield family collection of furniture and paintings amassed by Frances’ father would eventually come to Knole.

 Knole as a visitor attraction